ISP Trooper In A Coma After Being Hit While Assisting With An Accident On I-55 Near Joliet

 “If any man can do this, and conquer this, and prove everyone wrong it’s Brian,” said Lauren Frank.

-ISP said the driver who hit Brian failed to move over from an emergency vehicle.MORE NEWS: After Carjacking In Bucktown, Mariano's Installs Pod Cameras In Parking Lot
+ISP said the driver who hit Brian failed to move over from an emergency vehicle.MORE NEWS: Gov. Pritzker Signs Illinois Criminal Justice Reform Bill Into Law

 So far this year, 10 ISP squad cars have been hit by drivers who have disobeyed the to move over law.